 Development Finance is a popular form of short-term finance used for property development and construction projects.
-It can fund the purchase of a plot of land with planning permission, or an existing building renovation.
-It can also be used to cover the associated costs of materials and labour for both residential and commercial developments.
+A development loan is typically used to fund the purchase of a plot of land, or an existing building with the purpose of developing in order to resell or rent.
+It can also be used to cover the actual construction costs including building materials and labour for both residential and commercial developments.

-Development Finance schemes are available to new, first-time, or experienced property developers.
-This flexible finance is used for ground-up developments such as building on land, although can also be used for heavy property renovations, such as a barn conversion or property layout changes.
+Development Finance schemes are available to both first-time and experienced property developers.
+This flexible finance is most commonly used for ground-up developments such as new builds on purchased land, but can also be used for large scale property renovations, such as a barn conversion or property layout changes.

-Development Finance is broken down in to two stages.
-The first stage is used to purchase land or an existing property for development.
+Development Finance generally occurs in two stages.
+The first stage is the purchase of land or an existing property for development.
 In some instances, lenders will allow borrowing of up to 75% of the current value.

-The second part of the loan is used to pay for the build costs.
-This part is normally funded in stages as the project progresses.
-Generally, each stage is signed off by a surveyor to allow the next stage of funds to be released by the lender.
+The second stage is the funding of the building costs.
+This is normally funded in pre-arranged stages as the project progresses.
+Each stage is signed off by a surveyor to allow the next stage of funding to be released by the lender.

 - The current value of the land or existing property.

 - The ‘Gross Development Value’ also known as GDV.
-Which is the estimated value of the completed project.
+Which is the estimated value of the project upon completion.

-Typically, up to 75% loan to gross development value is available.
-This means that if the Gross Development Value is £500,000, borrowing of up to £375,000 is available.
+Typically, lenders will provide up to 75% loan to gross development value.
+This means that if the Gross Development Value (GDV) is £500,000, borrowing of up to £375,000 is available.